msalemor/assistants-api-dev-training/message_handling.md

 ## How are the Messages stored in a Thread?

-For example, if a user sends two Prompt to the Assistant:
+For example, the following two Prompts to the Assistant:

 How do I bake a cake?

 1. Chart y=2x+5, where x=[-10,10].
 2. Messages can contain text and image references.
+As the conversation is happening, the Assistant manages the Thread Messages and stores them as follows:

+Messages can contain text and image references.
 As the conversation is happening, the Assistant manages the Thread Messages and stores them as follows:

 ![alt text](images/thread_messages_stack.png)